 In Kanbanize, our goal is to support organizations to increase efficiency and achieve organizational transparency by visualizing work and optimizing workflows.
 We are pleased when our clients share their success stories with us, showcasing that we do something meaningful, and we help them become a little bit better.

-The next story is from BMWC Constructors, an American construction company performing pipe fabrication and installation.
+The next story is from BMWC Constructors, an American construction company performing pipe fabrication and installation which applied Lean/Agile practices in this particular industry.
 The industries they serve vary from Aerospace to Oil and Gas Distribution.

 To be able to share best practices and practical insights from BMWCs experience, we talk to Ben Jackman, Fabrication Shop Coordinator, who kindly welcomed us to their boards and introduced us to their working process.